 It’s natural to wonder why most people around us are ‘not awake’, and if there really is something special about us.

-At a deeper level, this question can be a more serious reminder of responsibility to heal ourselves so we can help heal others around us.
+At a deeper level, this question can be a more serious reminder of our responsibility to heal ourselves so we can help heal others around us.
 Like a domino effect.
 When we see it as that, it’s actually quite brilliantly designed!

 But on the opposite side of this thinking, if we don’t tap into that responsibility, we can end up assuming we’re better than the very others we are meant to help ‘awaken’!